kyma-project/test-infra/docs/prow/templates.md

 ### Add a new component

 To add a new component, find a `templates` entry for `templates/component.yaml`.
 Then, add a new entry with your component to the `render` list.
-This example defines a component in the Kyma repository using go1.12 buildpack:
+This example defines a component in the Kyma repository using the `go1.12` buildpack:
 ```yaml
   - from: templates/component.yaml
     render: